LuisPeguero/event-notifications/README.md

-# Task Handler API
+# Event Notifications Project

 ## Overview
-Task Handler API is a FastAPI-based application for managing events.
+Event Notifications Project is a FastAPI-based application for managing events.
 It includes endpoints for creating, updating, and retrieving events.
 The application also uses Celery for background task processing and Flower for monitoring Celery tasks.

 ## Prerequisites
 - Docker